familab/LabTasks/README.md

 # LabTasks
 Laptop Room:

-  - Toekicks - Toe Kick hardware is sitting on the floor in Biohacking room.
-Needs to be cut to size and attached to the legs of the cabinet

   - Throw out black microwave, replace it with old one from old lab.

   - Custom power Strips: